tildedave/universal-react-without-node/README.md

 # Main Server-Side Rendering Concepts

+## Rendering a Path

-**Rendering a Path**: You are using [react-router](https://github.com/rackt/react-router) or some similar concept.
-Your app is rendered simply as a providing a path into which.
+You are using [react-router](https://github.com/rackt/react-router) or some similar concept.
+Your app is rendered simply as a providing a path from the server-side to your JavaScript.

-**Render an Element**: You have special views that are rendered from your server.
+Examples of this setup can be found in `app.router.js`.
+Your JavaScript should define a function `renderPath` that calls into `react-router` with the appropriate path (either server or client side).

+This is a very simple solution.
+However, if you have dynamic data you will still need to saturate any data from the server-side to generate a custom page (see below).

+## Rendering an Element

+There are special named views that are rendered from your server.
+These views are displayed outside of a routing solution.
+There may be multiple on a page and React may not be your only templating solution.
+You must provide special properties both client-side as well as server-side, and invoke React with the same arguments in both places.

+Examples of this setup can be found in `app.element.js`.
+Your JavaScript should define a function `renderElement` that renders a React element with a specific name and set of properties.
+On the server-side it must include a way for the client-side code to identify which elements in the markup are rendered elements, and what properties they were rendered with.
+On the client-side it must discover all rendered elements by the server and re-call `renderElement` on the container object.

+This is a much more elaborate setup but has the benefit of allowing you to convert a legacy application little-by-little.
+It has the disadvantage that you may make several rendering calls per page, decreasing performance.

 ## Saturating Your Server-Side Data